fit-aleks/HeroesThesaurus/README.md

 # HeroesThesaurus
-Android project which uses different libs and which connects to Marvel API
+Android project which uses different libs and which connects to MTG API

 A simple Android application which demonstrates the downloading, persisting of data - displayed with a simple RecyclerView.